docker/cli/docs/reference/commandline/build.md

 #### Build an image with `--squash` argument

-The following is an example of docker build with `--squash` argument
+The following is an example of a build with `--squash` argument

 ```dockerfile
 FROM busybox